All Products

 4. On the Instances page, click the Enterprise Edition instance that you want to manage.

 5. On the Overview page, record the Instance ID.
-Then, in the Component Settings section, turn on P2P Acceleration and click OK in the confirmation dialog box.
+Then, in the Component Settings section, turn on P2P acceleration and click Confirm in the confirmation dialog box.

 Warning

-Before you disable the P2P acceleration agent, you must stop using the P2P feature and uninstall the agent from all clusters where it is installed.
-To re-enable the feature, you must reinstall the agent.
+Before disabling the P2P acceleration agent, you must stop using the P2P feature and uninstall the agent from all relevant clusters.
+Re-enabling the feature requires reinstalling the agent.

-You can use one of the following methods to grant the P2P acceleration agent access to your ACR Enterprise Edition instance.
+You can grant the P2P acceleration agent permission to access your ACR Enterprise Edition instance by using one of the following three methods.

 • Use a worker RAM role for authorization and installation.